 If treated in time, trichomoniasis causes no lasting concerns.
 In men, it may be linked with infertility or lower sperm count.
 If you are pregnant and have trichomoniasis, your baby may be born early (premature) and/or with a low birth weight.
 It is also associated with a higher chance of getting and passing HIV, other STIs and an increased risk for pelvic inflammatory disease (PID).
 See HealthLinkBC File #08c Pelvic Inflammatory Disease (PID) for more information.

 What is the treatment?

-Trichomoniasis is usually treated with antibiotic pills called Metronidazole.
-It is common for people to experience nausea and vomiting and other serious side effects if they drink alcohol within 12 hours before, during and 24 to 48 hours after taking it.
+Trichomoniasis is usually treated with antibiotic pills called metronidazole.
+It is common for people to experience nausea and vomiting, and other serious side effects if they drink alcohol within 12 hours before, during and 24 to 48 hours after taking it.
 In order to effectively treat the infection, it is important to follow the instructions for taking the treatment carefully and finish all the pills.